 Saltzman head.
 There is no head equal to the Saltzman head.
 The Saltzman head is the best head designed for use with large flat bed view cameras.
 This Saltzman head has been sold.
 I adapted it for use on a Gitzo tripod.
 I machined a Gitzo part to accept the Saltzman shaft, making for a very neat looking and well functioning and less expensive adaptation.
 Then I adapted it to make mounting of an 11X14 Deardorff easy.
 I added 4 screws to the top plate that contain and center the 11X14 Deardorff logo baseplate over the camera screw.
 I made a new camera screw and associated hardware that resides below the surface of the top plate....and is screwed into the camera after the camera is sitting on the baseplate.
 The customer I made this for said "Saltzman Head arrived yesterday WOW!!!
 I am impressed.
 Works like a charm and indeed is the best arrangement for such a big camera.
 I can think of no other set-up by any other manufacturer that would serve my needs better than this one that you have put together for me."
 If you ever tried to mount an 11X14 Deardorff onto a tripod without such a positioning system you would understand why this customer is so satisfied.
 Without such a positioning system, it can be extremely difficult and risky to hold the camera while visually trying to position (center) the baseplate over the camera screw and trying to screw the camera screw into the baseplate.
 The photo of the 11X14 Deardorff was provided by the customer.
 I do not have any Saltzman heads in stock, but I am willing to adapt your Saltzman head for you.

 Saltzman camera screw retaining plate.
 This mounts underneath the top plate and accepts the slotted camera screw (see photo of camera screw above).
-The little projetion into the hole at the end of the slot is oftentimes missing, which can result in your losing your camera screw. $25.
+The little projetion into the hole at the end of the slot is oftentimes missing, which can result in your losing your camera screw. $OLD, but you may buy a top plate to get one or i can remove one from a top plate and sell it to you for $50

 Saltzman top plates.
 The one on the left is an unaltered original 9X9.5" Saltzman top plate.
 The one on the right is an altered Saltzman top plate, 5.5X7.5" in size.
-Both have the steel guide retainer for the original Saltzman camera screw on the bottom side. $75 and $50.
+Both have the steel guide retainer for the original Saltzman camera screw on the bottom side. $100 for the 9X9.5" Saltzman top plate.
+The smaller altered top plate has been sold.

 Custom tripod for 7X17, 11X14 or 12X20 F&S or any other similar folding rail wood cameras.
 The holes for the camera screw are optimized for the F&S cameras; holes may be added for other cameras.
 Surveyor's tripod Aluminum legs.
 12X13X.25" Aluminum top plate supports the whole width of most flat bed view cameras and the joints between rail sections to provide superior support.
 3/8-16TPI camera screw with large easy to handle wingnut for locking down the camera solidly.
 Removable canvas and Nylon shelf doubles as leg spreader.
 No tilts.
 Variable leg extension levels the camera.
 Rubber tipped feet screw in to reveal spikes.
 Mounting the legs at the edges of the tripod top provides far superior stability.
 Illustrated with a 12X20 F&S camera with 44" extension that I built and sold.
 About 14#. $400.

-TABLETOP TRIPOD, cast Aluminum, super sturdy, legs fold, nylon case.
+SPOTTING SCOPE TRIPOD or TABLETOP TRIPOD, cast Aluminum, super sturdy, legs fold, nylon case.
 The reversible center column has 3/8-16TPI threads at one end and 1/4-20TPI threads at the other.
-A set screw keeps the center column in perfect position.
+A set screw keeps the center column in perfect position--wherever you need it.
 I left the 3/8" screw long because I thought I might want to add a larger diameter top plate to the center column for use with the Feisol head listed above which is often what I use with the tripod, but I found that the 30mm diameter tripod center provides plenty of support for the 69mm diameter Feisol baseplate.
-The case will accomodate the tripod and the Feisol head with room to spare.
-I used to use a Leitz tabletop tripod.
-I like this better because it is more stable, will support more weight and is more flexible because it has both size camera screws. $100
+So, when I mounted the Leitz ballhead upon the tripod, I readjusted the center shaft and reset the set screw.
+The case will accomodate the tripod and either head with room to spare.
+That Leitz ballhead is my favorite because it gives you your choice of 3/8-16TPI threads or 1/4-20TPI threads at each end. $125 for the tripod without head. $300 for the tripod with either head.

 UNIVERSAL CLAMP UNIT.
 This is a Sinar clamp unit that I have converted.
 It is designed to be clamped onto flat or round surfaces up to 73mm or 2 7/8" thick.
 There are "V-grooves" in the clamp and the clamp screw that grasp flat or round objects particularly well.
 The screw foot tilts and swivels so that it will also clamp onto odd shapes.
 With this you can mount your camera in places where your tripod will not fit.
 You get the clamp unit with a 92mm diameter Formica covered aluminum mounting plate that will fit on the clamp unit in either of 2 positions.
 A 3/8-16TPI camera screw is also included.
 The Gitzo round clamp is also slightly altered to fit the clamp unit in either of 2 positions.
 A Gitzo leveling head is mounted in the round clamp.
 The Gitzo parts are priced separately and listed elsewhere on this page.
-A Gitzo side arm or a Gitzo 85mm diameter flat plate may be used in the round clamp. $225.
+A Gitzo side arm or a Gitzo 85mm diameter flat plate may be used in the round clamp. $OLD, but I can make another or you can make your own.
+The main part is available as part of a set on my SINAR CAMERAS web page.

 Magnetic camera plate, chrome plated steel with a strong magnet underneath, 3/8-16TPI threaded camera screw.
 Of course, you could also add a ballhead or some other head to it.
 Illustrated attached to the side of a computer minitower with a Hasselblad SWC attached.
 When I was removing the magnetic plate with camera from the computer, I almost pulled the computer over--strong magnet! $70